oss-mirror/isc-bind9/doc/dev/dev.md

 DNS library result codes begin with `DNS_R`: `DNS_R_SERVFAIL`, `DNS_R_NXRRSET`,
 etc).
 Other sets of result codes are defined for crypto functions (`DST_R` and `PKCS_R`).

+Many result codes have been defined and can be found in the source tree in files called `result_<module>.h.in` and `result_<module>.c.in`.
+For example, the DNS library result codes are defined in `lib/dns/result_dns.c.in` and `lib/dns/result_dns.h.in`.
+At compile time, these are concatenated into the files `lib/isc/result_ext.c` and `lib/isc/include/isc/result_ext.h`.

 For portability, ISC result codes are used instead of codes provided by the operating system; for example, `ISC_R_NOMEMORY` instead of